 Read time: 15 minutes

 All types of ERP systems, or enterprise resource planning, trace their roots to manufacturing.
-However, throughout its evolution – from the original early 1900s concept to the modern technology it is today – ERP has expanded to become a master source of enterprise information for companies operating in a variety of industries.
+However, throughout its evolution – from the original concept to the modern technology it is today – ERP has expanded to become a master source of enterprise information for companies operating in a variety of industries.